-Canal College was a heritage skills focused employability project which helped people boost their life and work chances whilst protecting the nation’s canal heritage.
+Canal College® is a heritage skills focused employability project helping people boost their life and work chances whilst protecting the nation’s canal heritage.
 We currently deliver this programme in partnership with Falkirk Canal Connections.

 - Gain real practical work experience

 - Earn a variety of recognised awards and qualifications

 - Enjoy the health and wellbeing benefits of working outdoors

 - Move forward with their lives, better skilled and equipped for the job market

 The Canal College® training programme is currently available in Falkirk, and has previously been delivered in Inverness and West Dunbartonshire.
 It is aimed at people aged 16+ who are not in employment and who are looking to progress into a job, further education or training.

 During the programme, participants undertake a wide range of practical projects helping conserve and enhance the built, natural and cultural heritage of Scotland's canals: the Forth & Clyde, the Union, and the Caledonian canals.